nvidia-holoscan/holohub/tutorials/cli_debugging/README.md

 ## Debugging Symbols for Legacy Holoscan SDK Versions

-In Holoscan SDK v2.3 we began packaging debugging symbols as part of the libraries distributed in [NGC Holoscan Containers](https://catalog.ngc.nvidia.com/orgs/nvidia/teams/clara-holoscan/containers/holoscan), with the goal of improving ease of development and debugging.
+Starting from Holoscan SDK v2.3, we package debugging symbols as part of the libraries distributed in [NGC Holoscan Containers](https://catalog.ngc.nvidia.com/orgs/nvidia/teams/clara-holoscan/containers/holoscan), with the goal of improving ease of development and debugging.
 This change comes at a small cost to size and performance of the Holoscan SDK binary distribution.
 But what about older versions of Holoscan SDK containers?